#GROW

 Preliminary data indicates that Armenia's GDP for the third quarter of 2025 experienced a 6.2% increase in comparison to the same quarter in 2024, as reported by the Statistical Committee.Stable economic growth in Armenia will depend on the effectiveness of the government's targeted policies in a number of areas – Central Bank

-The impact of short-term economic growth factors from previous years is gradually neutralizing, so ensuring stable potential economic growth will depend significantly on the results of the Armenian government's targeted policies to increase productivity, stimulate exports, and improve the investment climate.Armenia experienced growth moderation across all sectors other than industry and retail in August
+The impact of short-term economic growth factors from previous years is gradually neutralizing, so ensuring stable potential economic growth will depend significantly on the results of the Armenian government's targeted policies to increase productivity, stimulate exports, and improve the investment climate.News 1 - 20 of 706

 First | Prev. | 1 2 3 4 5 | Next | Last